dannyvanderpol/web_server/readme.md

 * Extract the file to: `web_server/mariadb`.
 * Create the data folder for the databases: `web_server\mariadb\data`
-* Run `web_server/mariadb/bin/mariadb-install-db.exe` to create all required tables.
+* Run `web_server/mariadb/bin/mariadb-install-db.exe` to create all required tables and ini file.

+The webserver can be moved to another location.
+In that case you need to updated the paths in the my.ini file.

-Run the file `start_server.bat` and choose option 2 to start the MariaDB server.
+Run the file `test_mariadb.bat`.
+It starts MariaDB and connects to the server.
-Connect to the server by running: `connect_mariadb.bat`.
 Now you can execute SQL queries (e.g.: `show databases;`).
 Quit by typing `exit`.

-Close the MariaDB server and run the file `start_server.bat` and choose option 3 to start all.
+Close the MariaDB server and run the file `start_server.bat`.
+This starts Apache and MariaDB and opens the web page.
-Open a browser and go to: http://localhost:8080.
 Open the link for testing the MariaDB.

 The server is now fully operational.